 Varicose veins do not suddenly appear.
 This condition usually takes years for signs and symptoms to develop.
 Many factors cause varicose veins.
 Although some causes are unknown, heredity and family history are common causes.
 Other contributing factors are age, obesity, leg trauma, pregnancy and activities and occupations that require you to stand for long periods of time.

-Varicose veins are common and are not generally associated with more severe health problems.
-However, they can be painful, unattractive and worsen over time.
-Varicose veins can cause legs and feet to swell, fatigue, and throbbing or cramping at night.
+Varicose veins are very common and are not generally associated with other severe health problems.
+However, they can be painful, bleed, be unsightly and worsen over time.
+Varicose veins can cause legs and feet to swell, fatigue, feel restless, and throb and cramp at night.
 The skin surrounding the veins may also itch and burn.
-In severe cases, venous insufficiency may develop, preventing normal blood return to the heart which can lead to problems like superficial thrombophlebitis or deep-vein thrombosis (blood clots).
+In more severe cases, venous insufficiency may develop, preventing normal blood return to the heart which can lead to problems like leg ulcers, superficial thrombophlebitis or deep-vein thrombosis (blood clots).